lambdablockchain/lambda-node/doc/dnsseed-policy.md

-Bitcoin Cash Node LMA-relevant DNS seed information
+Lambda Node LMA-relevant DNS seed information
 ====================================================

-Bitcoin Cash Node uses special seeds under the control of Bitcoin Cash (LMA) network supporting operators to increase the chance of a node to find suitable peers on the LMA network.
+Lambda Node uses special seeds under the control of Lambda (LMA) network supporting operators to increase the chance of a node to find suitable peers on the LMA network.

-The seeds used by Cash Node should distribute peers fairly but in a manner which increases the likelihood that Bitcoin Cash Nodes are able to connect to LMA compatible peers.
+The seeds used by Cash Node should distribute peers fairly but in a manner which increases the likelihood that Lambda Nodes are able to connect to LMA compatible peers.

 General expectations for DNS Seed operators
 -------------------------------------------

-Bitcoin attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+Lambda attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the Bitcoin community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the Lambda community.

-Other implementations of Bitcoin software may also use the same seeds and may be more exposed.
+Other implementations of Lambda software may also use the same seeds and may be more exposed.
 In light of this exposure, this document establishes some basic expectations for operating dnsseeds.